 You desire the cleanest and easiest CRM user interface on the market.
 Millennials, born between 1981-1996, and now 22-37 years old form the large majority of today's sales teams.
 They are remarkably IT literate and have an affinity for clean and easy to use system interfaces.
 I would go as far to say that the poor user interface of Salesforce was one of the largest reasons the safari travel operator was wanting to move over to HubSpot CRM.
 A great user interface has a massive impact on user uptake - especially when the users fall into the millennial age group.

 3. Marketing automation and integration into your sales process

-Like our medical technology customer using Saleforce CRM, they decided to go with HubSpot Marketing rather than Saleforce's own natively integrated Pardot.
-The marketing and automation product from HubSpot is without a doubt the industry leader, and far an away the marketers system of choice.
+Like our medical technology customers using Salesforce CRM, they decided to go with HubSpot Marketing rather than Salesforce's own natively integrated Pardot.
+The marketing and automation product from HubSpot is without a doubt the industry leader and far away from the marketer's system of choice.
 Ask any marketer which marketing automation system they would like most to use, and nine times out of ten, HubSpot Marketing will be the answer.
 Marketing is going online, so it makes total sense to tie up your CRM with a marketing automation platform.

 HubSpot CRM and HubSpot Marketing are one in the same, they are designed to work together and product enhancements are rolled out all the time for both platforms.
-You could liken this to tight integration of Apple software to Apple devices.
+You could liken this to the tight integration of Apple software to Apple devices.
 For the most part Apple devices 'just work'.
-Windows on PC's works pretty much 'most' of the time, and all PC users have been hit/delayed by forced Microsoft updates...
+Windows on PC works pretty much 'most' of the time and all PC users have been hit/delayed by forced Microsoft updates...

 Give us a call, we'd love to help you make an informed decision.
 Contact MO now.